dutch-arrow/TerrariumApp/README.md

 # Terrarium App - Android App

- This Android app for a tablet that can configure the Terrarium Control Unit, defined in repository "Terrarium-Arduino".
+ This Android app for a tablet that can configure the Terrarium Control Unit, defined in repository "TCU-Arduino".